Measure Protein, Moisture, and Fat in Seconds: How NIR Reads Molecular Bonds in Your Grain and Feed

 Asymmetric stretching is messier — one bond lengthens while the other shortens, like someone pushing one end of a spring while pulling the other.
 This uneven motion demands slightly more energy than symmetric stretching.

 Because stretching changes bond length, it's more energy-intensive and shows up at higher frequencies — shorter wavelengths — on your spectrum.
-In practical NIR work, the first overtone of the O-H stretch sits near 1450 nm and is one of the most reliable moisture indicators in grain and dairy-ingredient sampling.
+In practical NIR work, the first overtone of the O-H stretch sits near 1450 nm.
+This is one of the most reliable wavelength regions used to measure moisture in grain and dairy-ingredient sampling.

 Bending Vibrations: Changing Angles, Not Lengths